 - “Finding A Place: Chinese Literature in the 2000s.”
 In Journal of Asian Studies, 71.1 (February 2012): 7-32.

-- I have lectured at UK venues including Asiahouse (London), Christchurch (Oxford) and the National Maritime Museum and at several international literary festivals.
-In 2014, I will be lecturing at the University of Cambridge, the Royal Historical Society and the Glasgow Literary Festival.
+- I have lectured at UK venues including Asiahouse (London), the universities of Cambridge and Oxford and the National Maritime Museum and at several international literary festivals.
+In 2016, I will be lecturing at East China Normal University.

 - Julia Lovell discussing the Taiping Rebellion on In Our Time (Radio 4)